zalando/postgres-operator/docs/reference/operator_parameters.md

 * **pod_service_account_definition**
   The operator tries to create the pod Service Account in the namespace that doesn't define such an account using the YAML definition provided by this option.
 If not defined, a simple definition that contains only the name will be used.
 The default is empty.

+* **pod_service_account_role_binding_definition**
+  This definition must bind pod service account to a role with permission sufficient for the pods to start and for Patroni to access k8s endpoints; service account on its own lacks any such rights starting with k8s v1.8.
+If not excplicitly defined by the user, a simple definition that binds the account to the operator's own 'zalando-postgres-operator' cluster role will be used.
+The default is empty.

 * **pod_terminate_grace_period**
   Patroni pods are [terminated